 Other5%

-The first step to developing your plan is to know your numbers.
+The first step IN developing your plan is knowing your numbers.

 2020 and 2021 saw industry-wide philanthropic trends shift at an accelerated pace.
-The chances are high that your organization also saw notable changes in the ways donors are engaged.
+Chances are high that your organization also saw notable changes in the ways donors engage.
 The first step to developing a strong strategy around acquisition and retention is to understand your own organization’s shifting trends.

 As you take a deep dive into your organization’s donor retention and acquisition rates over the past five years, consider seeking answers to the following questions: